Tintinji/tintinji.github.io/README.md

 ```

 ## Boring but useful part
-I will keep this section since I always forget how to write markedown.
+I will keep this section since I always forget how to write markdown.
 ```markdown
 Syntax highlighted code block